The temps might be cooler, but this issue of ICN is coming in hot!

-From volunteering at food banks, to organizing clothing drives, to donating school supplies to local children, our Members and their employees are engaged and committed to the well-being of their customers in the areas where they live and work.
+From volunteering at food banks, organizing clothing drives, and donating school supplies to local children, our Members and their employees are engaged and committed to the well-being of their customers in the areas where they live and work.

-Members are encouraged to nominate their company’s community service projects for this honor by completing the form on our website (see below).
-Nominations will be taken through August and will be included in one of the first three issues of Independent Communications News (March, July and September), depending on the date of submission.
+Members are encouraged to submit their company’s community service projects for this honor by completing the form on our website (see below).
+Nominations will be taken through August 31 and will be included in the September issue of Independent Communications News.
 All nominated projects will be listed on the Community Champions pages of the website for viewing.
-Beginning in September 2022, visitors to the Community Champions page can vote for a winner of the 2022 award.
+Beginning in September 2023, visitors to the Community Champions page can vote for this year’s award winner.
 The winning project will receive a $2,500 donation from ACA Connects to continue their projects.

 At ACA Connects, we are proud to represent such a wonderful group of companies who see the value of investing in their communities and lifting up their neighbors.
 We’re excited to see the innovative and unique projects our members have developed in an effort to give back!